Jarl-Bjoern/Einherjer/README.md

 The name `Einherjer` comes from the old norse language and means `lone fighter`.
 Furthermore, the immortal warriors were also called Einherjer in valhalla, who fight together in the great battle ragnarök.
 <br /><br />

-I spend a lot of time in this project until it is completely ready and bug free.
+I spend a lot of time in this project until it is completely ready and bug free.<br />

 > [!WARNING]
 > UNDER CONSTRUCTION<br /><br />